Dr. Hines of University of Kentucky Medical Center has no relevant financial relationships to disclose.)

 Historical note and terminology

 The calvarium is composed of the bones forming the convexity of the skull, periosteum, and soft tissue coverings.
 It consists of parts of the frontal, parietal, temporal, and occipital bones.
-The calvarial bone consists of inner and outer tables that enclose marrow containing diploic space in between.
-The skull base separates the brain from the neck, orbit, and air containing spaces below.
-It is composed of the orbital plates of the frontal bone, the greater and lesser wings of the sphenoid bone, the temporal bone, and the basisphenoid and basiocciput (that constitutes the clivus).
-The skull base is divided into the anterior, middle, and posterior cranial fossae.
+The calvarial bone consists of inner and outer tables that enclose bone marrow containing diploë (the spongy trabecular bone of the cortical bone of the skull) in between.
+The skull base separates the brain from the neck, orbit, and sinuses below.
+It is composed of the frontal bone, the ethmoid bone, the greater and lesser wings of the sphenoid bone, the temporal bone, and the body of the sphenoid and basilar part of the occipital bone (that constitutes the clivus).
+The skull base is divided into the anterior, middle, and posterior cranial fossa.
 The roof of the orbit and the cribriform plate form the anterior fossa.
-The middle fossa consists of body and wings of sphenoid bone and overlies the infratemporal fossa.
-This includes the contents of pituitary fossa and cavernous sinus.
-The posterior fossa is composed of basiocciput, occipital bones, and petrous parts of the temporal bone.
-The posterior fossa is the deepest and largest of all cranial fossae (Fagan et al 1992; Grossman 1996; Rodas and Greenberg 1997).
+The middle fossa consists of body and wings of sphenoid bone and squamous part of the temporal bone and includes the contents of the sella turcica and cavernous sinus.
+The posterior fossa is composed of clivus, occipital bones, and petrous parts of the temporal bone.
+The posterior fossa is the deepest and largest of all cranial fossa (Netter 2011; Chamoun et al 2012).

 |Image: Poorly differentiated carcinoma from an unknown primary presenting with occipital condyle syndrome (|